 Maruti Suzuki India Limited is the leading passenger vehicle manufacturer in India.
-The Company was established in 1981 and a joint venture agreement was executed between the Government of India and Suzuki Motor Corporation (SMC), in 1982, Japan.
+The Company was established in 1981 as a joint venture between the Government of India and Suzuki Motor Corporation (SMC), Japan.
 It is now SMC's largest subsidiary in terms of volume of production and sales.
 SMC owns 56.21% equity stake in the Company.
 It is a public limited company and is listed on BSE and NSE of India.